-To the Editor: The undersigned are collectively concerned about the series of events which have taken place beevents which have taken place be-tween May and September 1, 1968 relative to the "500 Project" at the University of Illinois.
-In as much as this venture in human restitution will result in untold benefits to our total society, we believe that it must be continwe believe that it must be continued, and that it deserves the unequivocal and active support from all students, the academic commu-nity, the residents of the Twin Cities, and all other citizens of the State of Illinois.
+To the Editor: The undersigned are collectively concerned about the series of events which have taken place beevents which have taken place between May and September 1, 1968 relative to the "500 Project" at the University of Illinois.

+In as much as this venture in human restitution will result in untold benefits to our total society, we believe that it was the section. we believe that it must be continued, and that it deserves the unequivocal and active support from all students, the academic commu-nity, the residents of the Twin Cities, and all other citizens of the State of Illinois.

-Vern Barkstall William Harris Lonnie Clark Paul Hursey John Lee Johnson Joseph L. Gannt Ernest Westfield Roscoe Tinsley Jesse W. Perkins Robert L. Hardin Richard Davis W. A. Eubanks James L. Williams Fred H. Walden Kenneth Stratton I James Ransom Jr. Melvin L. Mitchell Phillip R. Walker William Y. Smith Rev. William K. Stewart Rev. James Offcutt
+Vern Barkstall William Harris Lonnie Clark Paul Hursey John Lee Johnson Joseph L. Gannt Ernest Westfield Roscoe Tinsley Jesse W. Perkins Robert L. Hardin Richard Davis W. A. Eubanks James L. Williams Fred H. Walden Kenneth Stratton I James Ransom Jr. Melvin L. Mitchell Phillip R. Walker William Y. Smith Rev. William K. Stewart Rev. James Offcutt he Black Students Association has requested \$12,300 of ersity funds for operational expenses for the school year.